 5. Poor Web Design

 The appeal of your website is an essential factor of consideration when it comes to reducing your common bounce points.
 Anyone looking for a particular product will go for the best, and that applies to your site as well in terms of appearance.
-As such, visitors will hardly stick on your website if the design is ugly or outdated.
+As such, visitors will hardly stay on your website if the design is ugly or outdated.

 A website can indeed open a world of opportunities for your enterprise.
-Unfortunately, if you are experiencing a high bounce rate, you may not realize the benefits of investing in a business site.
+Unfortunately, if you are experiencing a high bounce rate, you may not enjoy the benefits of investing in a business site.
 Reducing your common bounce points will not only result in increased traffic and encourage conversions, but it improves user experience as well.